-Lubricant Developer: the entity that defines the candidate, and/or the final formulation that is claimed to meet the ACEA Oil Sequences requirements.
+Lubricant Developer: the entity that defines the candidate, and/or the final formulation that is claimed to meet the ACEA Oil Sequences requirements within a certified quality management system.

-Lubricant Manufacturer: the entity that manufactures (including blending, filling, packaging, and labelling), the lubricant from any components or component parts.
+Lubricant Manufacturer: the entity that manufactures (including blending, filling, packaging, and labelling), the lubricant from any components or component parts within a certified quality management system.

-Lubricant Marketer: the marketing organisation responsible for the integrity of the brand name and the representation of the branded product in the marketplace.
+Lubricant Marketer: the marketing organisation responsible for the integrity of the brand name and the representation of the branded product in the marketplace within a certified quality management system.